sass-mq/sass-mq/README.md

 ```

-Now you will need to explicit import `_mq.scss` file in each file that needs to use any var, function
+Now, you will need to explicitly import the `_mq.scss` file in each file that needs to use any var, function
 or mixin from it:
 ```scss
 // main.scss